JarredAllen/new-language-scratchpad/types.md

  * Garbage-collected values are allocated on the heap and pointed to.
    * Structs default to this type if they contain a value which cannot be trivially copied
+   * Note to self: Look at Go to see how to do this for a compiled language

 To change the memory management type of a struct, you can modify it using a syntax like this:
 ```